23W-GBAC/Oscarkyamuwendo/post 3.md

 	bash

 	git push origin master
- Then you are able to find your content on git hub
+Then you can locate your content on git hub.